Karl Ravech Bio | Wiki

 Most importantly, Karl also appears as the Baseball Tonight host in the 2K Sports video game, Major League Baseball 2K5.
 He has also covered golf.
 Karl worked as a play-by-play commentator at ESPN’s KBO League coverage in 2020.

-Karl has provided commentary for both ESPN and ABC coverage of the Little League World Series in Williamsport, Pa since 2006.
+He has covered commentary for both ESPN and ABC coverage of the Little League World Series in Williamsport, Pa since 2006.
 Karl added the Little League World Series Championship games and the College World Series to his yearly schedule in 2011.
 In the winter, Karl is a play-by-play commentator on ESPN’s college basketball telecasts and has named the SEC basketball tournament since 2017.

 Karl’s Colleagues at ESPN include:

 Jay Harris – anchor

 Jen Lada – reporter/host

 Alyssa Lang -host/ anchor/reporter

 Kenny Mayne -host

 He had suffered a heart attack in 1998 while at the age of 33.
 At a game of basketball, Karl experienced sudden chest and arms pain.
 He thought it was just indigestion.
 Later on, when treated in a local hospital, Karl was shocked to hear that he suffered from a heart attack.

 He is not only a workaholic but also a lover of running and exercising.
 Afterward, Karl began walking a mile.
 After one month, Karl realized the benefits of physical exercise and got addicted to it.
 It vividly changed his life, and after that, Karl never suffered from heart pain.